mariianov/mariianov/README.md

 My name is ***Mariia***, and I am currently working towards a master's degree in data and investigative journalism.
 My pronouns are *she/her*.
 I am extemely fond of <ins>analyzing datasets</ins> and <ins>creating informative visualizations</ins>.
-_Please let me know if you ever come across a dataset about skunks_.

 <!--
 **mariianov/mariianov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.